sgolebiewski-intel/openvino/docs/notebooks/stable-diffusion-torchdynamo-backend-with-output.rst

 .. parsed-literal::

-    2024-03-27 14:52:59.240125: I tensorflow/core/util/port.cc:110] oneDNN custom operations are on.
+    2024-04-10 00:23:06.058801: I tensorflow/core/util/port.cc:110] oneDNN custom operations are on.
 You may see slightly different numerical results due to floating-point round-off errors from different computation orders.
 To turn them off, set the environment variable `TF_ENABLE_ONEDNN_OPTS=0`.
-    2024-03-27 14:52:59.273883: I tensorflow/core/platform/cpu_feature_guard.cc:182] This TensorFlow binary is optimized to use available CPU instructions in performance-critical operations.
+    2024-04-10 00:23:06.093049: I tensorflow/core/platform/cpu_feature_guard.cc:182] This TensorFlow binary is optimized to use available CPU instructions in performance-critical operations.
     To enable the following instructions: AVX2 AVX512F AVX512_VNNI FMA, in other operations, rebuild TensorFlow with the appropriate compiler flags.

 .. parsed-literal::

-    2024-03-27 14:52:59.805339: W tensorflow/compiler/tf2tensorrt/utils/py_utils.cc:38] TF-TRT Warning: Could not find TensorRT
+    2024-04-10 00:23:06.656282: W tensorflow/compiler/tf2tensorrt/utils/py_utils.cc:38] TF-TRT Warning: Could not find TensorRT

 Stable Diffusion with Diffusers library
 ---------------------------------------

-`back to top ⬆️ <#table-of-contents>`__
+`back to top ⬆️ <#Table-of-contents:>`__

 To work with Stable Diffusion v2.1, we will use Hugging Face Diffusers library.
 To experiment with Stable Diffusion models, Diffusers exposes